 This project is complete.
 The Government accepted the majority of our recommendations and in December 2014 published a plan for taking implementation forward.
-As a result of progress in the intervening period, it has now decided that reform is best achieved through administrative changes rather than legislation.
+As a result of progress in the intervening period, it has now been decided that reform is best achieved through administrative changes rather than legislation.

 There are between 7,500 and 8,000 level crossings on the railway network in Great Britain.
 Every year, people are killed or seriously injured in accidents on level crossings, and level crossings can cause considerable inconvenience to drivers, pedestrians (particularly disabled users), cyclists, horse riders and others.